-This section describes another application of the OLS system i.e., tuning of BGP routing protocol, to show the breadth of our approach's applicability.
-Again, the application described here is only one of possible problem formulations.
-Alternate performance metric or parameter space can surely be used to achieve other objectives.
 For inter-domain Traffic Engineering, the traffic demand statistics are usually kept private and the control over routers outside the local domain is normally not available.
 The global TE approach like those for intra-domain TE is not practical.
-Therefore, inter-domain TE has mainly focused on multi-homed Autonomous Systems (AS), in-bound/out-bound load-balancing between adjacent ASes using BGP attributes (e.g. MED, LOCAL_PREF, AS_PATH, etc.) [58].
+Therefore, inter-domain TE has mainly focused on multi-homed Autonomous Systems (AS), in-bound/out-bound load-balancing between adjacent ASes using BGP attributes (e.g. MED, LOCAL_PREF, AS_PATH, etc.) [57].

-The ASes are increasingly becoming multi-homed [58].
-The outbound traffic of an AS may be routed on one of several outbound links, depending on the decision made by the inter-AS routing algorithm, usually BGP.
+The ASes are increasingly becoming multi-homed [57].
+The outbound traffic of an AS may be routed on one of several outbound links, depending on the decision made by the inter-AS routing algorithm, usually Border Gateway Protocol(BGP).
 BGP routing decisions are made by a series of policy filters.
-Usually an AS may use the shortest AS path but this may lead to unbalanced load distribution among the multiple outbound interfaces.
+Usually an AS may use the shortest AS path for most destinations.
+This may lead to unbalanced load distribution among the multiple outbound interfaces.
 In this section, we consider the problem of load-balancing outbound traffic in BGP from the perspective of a single AS.
 We show that this is an NP-hard problem and use the OLS framework to solve this problem.

 BGP provides only some simple capabilities for TE between AS neighbors.
 The MED attribute can be used by an AS to inform its neighbor of a preferred connection (among multiple physical connections) for inbound traffic to a particular address prefix.
 Usually it is used by the service providers on the request of their multi-homed customers.
 Lately, it is also being used between the service providers.
 The AS_PATH attribute has also been used to achieve TE objectives.
 AS_PATH is "stuffed" or "padded" with additional instances of the same AS number to increase its length and expect lower amount of inbound traffic from the neighbor AS to whom it is announced.
 However, this may lead to a large overhead if done too often.
 Another way used to achieve some TE is to subvert the BGP-CIDR address aggregation process.
-In particular an AS may extract more-specifics, or deaggregate it and re-advertise the more-specifics to other ASes.
+In particular an AS may extract more-specifics, or de-aggregate it and re-advertise the more-specifics to other ASes.
 The longest-prefix match rule in IP forwarding will lead to a different route for the more specific address.
 However, this is achieved at the expense of larger number of entries in forwarding tables.
-This is an indirect and undesirable way to achieve inbound load-balancing.
-One way to avoid subverting CIDR aggregation (shown in our recent work [59]), in the case of multi-homed stub AS, is by mapping the inbound load-balancing problem to an address management problem.
-Alternatively, AS neighbors may agree on BGP community attributes [60] (that are not re-advertised) to specify traffic engineering.
+This is an indirect and undesirable way to achieve inbound loadbalancing.
+One way to avoid subverting CIDR aggregation (shown in our recent work [58]), in the case of multi-homed stub AS, is by mapping the inbound load-balancing problem to an address management problem.
+Alternatively, AS neighbors may agree on BGP community attributes [59] (that are not re-advertised) to specify traffic engineering.
 We notice that inbound load-balancing is considerably complex and requires re-advertisements or support from neighboring ASes.
 However, outbound load-balancing is simpler, and can be achieved by impacting local policy changes.